kimsekeun/Echo_FM/README.md

 Official repo for [EchoFM: Foundation Model for Generalizable  Echocardiogram Analysis]

-## 📝Key features
+## Key features

 - EchoFM is pre-trained on 290K Echocardiography clips with self-supervised learning
 - EchoFM has been validated in multiple downstream tasks including segmentatino, classification, disease detection tasks.
-- EchoFM can be efficiently adapted to custoised tasks.
+- EchoFM can be efficiently adapted to customised tasks.

 ## 🎉News

-## 🌱Quick Start : Download link for EchoFM Weights
+## Quick Start : Download link for EchoFM Weights

 Download the EchoFM pre-trained weights [will be released soon]

-## 🔧Install environment
+## Install environment

 1. Install dependencies